mikefowler/mikefowler.github.io/_posts/2013-10-20-brooklyn-beta-recap.md

 Tim O'Reilly led off the day, and used this phrase in his talk:

-> "Create more value than you capture."
+> “Create more value than you capture.”

 Paired with a few other key points of his talk, I felt like he truly set the tone for the day.
 He pointed out how easy it is to get sucked into working on *easy*, trivial problems.
 It's *easy* to work for a company whose sole focus is capturing value in the form of page clicks or ad views.
 It's *easy* to work on products that satisfy spontaneous urges like playing games, or watching five-second videos.
-Evan Williams, as I [mentioned previously]({% post_url 2013-01-01-a-new-frontier-in-2013 %}), would call this kind of work "snack food".
+Evan Williams, as I [mentioned previously]({% post_url 2013-01-01-a-new-frontier-in-2013 %}), would call this kind of work “snack food”.

 Instead: focus your energy and passion on realizing a vision for something that *selflessly* creates value, without aiming to get something (ahem, dollars) back in return.
 Innovation, Tim reminded us, nearly always begins with love and fun.
 Love for an idea, and the incredibly rewarding, fun experience of making it happen.

 Later in the day it was Joe Gebbia, a co-founder of Airbnb, who had us write down an idea, *the* idea, our dream, and several action items that could feasibly be completed by the following Monday to set ourselves on a path to realizing that dream. **It doesn't matter *how* hard a problem is... if the passion exists, it's small steps that will set into motion a plan to solve that problem.** A fine tie-in to Tim O'Reilly's talk earlier in the day.

 Also speaking was Katherine Pope, founder of Defy Ventures.
 Katherine runs a program to reform, educate and mentor convicted criminals, many of whom have served decades of prison time on serious charges, to become successful entrepeneurs and business owners.
-Her statistics after only several years in operation are inspiring: (STATS).
+Her statistics on Defy, as well as her previous venture, *Prison Entrepeneurship Program*, are inspiring: 98% employment, $13 million in income, 60+ startups founded, and remarkably low percentages of recidivism.

-I wrote down something else in my notebook: "Solve problems that enable opportunities that *weren't previously possible*".
+I wrote something else down in my notebook: “Solve problems that enable opportunities that *weren't previously possible*”.
 This is not an easy thing to do!
 It's hard, and it's work.
 You can't do it alone, and you'll need to find others who see your vision and share your passion.
-"Dreams are hard, and much too much work for just one person alone.", Frank Chimero recently said in [his XOXO recap](http://frankchimero.com/blog/2013/09/the-inferno-of-independence/).
+“Dreams are hard, and much too much work for just one person alone.”, Frank Chimero recently said in [his XOXO recap](http://frankchimero.com/blog/2013/09/the-inferno-of-independence/).
 When you push for those dreams, the notion of DIY becomes DIT... do it *together*.

 And that's the whole goddamn point.